The High Star trail system lies on a west-facing mountain slope

 flatter roll-in before and a recovery section afterward.
 You'll like

-We're approaching the top of the two-way trail.
-The
+We're approaching the top of the two-way Escalator

 terrain has changed from sage and oak brush to maple, chokecherry, and

-ahead.
-If you're done, keep right and descend.
+Hombre.
+If you're done, keep right and descend Bad Hombre.
 Otherwise, turn to the left

-and keep climbing.
+and keep climbing on the Saddle Loop.
 At mile 3.5, the left (downhill) fork takes you around

-the little loop.
-Staying right and uphill starts you on the upper
+the Saddle Loop to descend.
+Staying right and uphill starts you on the

 Drone shot on the south side of the smaller one-way